aharonium/opensiddur.org/posts/posts/tkhine-for-shabbat-mevorkhim-rosh-hodesh-tevet_(aharon.varady_2017-12-16).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Another great catastrophe happened in Spain on the 14th day when 950 Jews were burned in an auto-da-fe.
 Master of the Cosmos, how long will your anger rage against us?
 Awaken your mercy and redeem Yisra'el from all its troubles, my husband and my children among them.
 Just as you poured favor on Queen Esther when she was taken, in this month, to King Aḥashverosh, so too give us your favor and kindness, and let our fortune be set aright for good.
-So should it be decreed.
-Amen and Amen.
+So should it be decreed. <em>Amen</em> and <em>Amen</em>.
 </div></td>
 </tr>
 </tbody></table>